chenyuan9/zihao/content/english/_index.md

 --
 --

-#### Hello, welcome to my website.
-I am a student studying probability and statistics.
-#### I enjoy exploring various systems such as Android, Linux, and Windows.
-#### Furthermore, I am also a lover of mathematics and photography.
-#### I will leave some of my study notes or reflections here.
+#### Welcome here and you can call me magisk.
+This is my blog, a space I've created to document my learning experiences and insights.
+I'm truly captivated by intricate and exquisite concepts, ranging from mathematics and physics to art and photography.
+Slightly enthusiastic about reading, one of my favorite sentence is:
+>     Laughter is an affect resulting from the sudden transformation of a heightened expectation into nothing.
 ## Thanks for visiting

 --